telenornms/skogul/README.rst

 Note that the general values/s is decent both with a ton of values for each metric, and just a handful of values per metric, but tons of metrics per containers.

-As future work will introduce buffers and "batch aggregators" to make it better equipped to handle irregular traffic, it's is expected and acceptable that performance dips when the number of values per container drops.

 Update: